International day dedicated to the memory of the victims of the Holocaust

 I always look up to the clouds of Auschwitz-Birkenau, like this last Sunday when with the Shoah Memorial we accompanied Anne Hidalgo, the Council of Paris and some mayors of the arrondissements of Paris.

-I then think of Paul Celan’s poem,
+Then I think of Paul Celan’s poem,

 «Your smoke will rise to the sky.

-You will have your grave in the clouds
+You will have your grave in the clouds."

-These clouds of Auschwitz where more than a million of our Jewish and Gypsy brothers and sisters have been resting for 75 years.
+Those clouds of Auschwitz where more than a million of our Jewish and Gypsy brothers and sisters have been resting for 75 years.

 It is this million graves in the clouds, in the sky of Auschwitz that compels us.